inside.ewu.edu

 Pre-requisites: EVAL 502.

 An introduction of more advanced quantitative procedures typically used in program evaluations, including regressions and other methods for multivariate data analyses.
-Analyses for both scale and categorical data will be covered.
+Analyses for both scale and categorical data are covered.

 EVAL 505.
 A REAL WORLD PROGRAM EVALUATION.
 4 Credits.